|Feature Article - February 2001|

 |Such a method does not show how things were, only how they would have been if the fitted parameters occurred in nature.
 So the physical plausibility of their scenarios is important, and they [the authors of the studies he cites] spend some time showing that this is the case.|

-Notice that the evolutionists are doing exactly what they claim it is invalid for creationists to do--they start out they start out with an assumption, and then try to figure out how to get an answer that validates this assumption.
+Notice that the evolutionists are doing exactly what they claim it is invalid for creationists to do--they start out with an assumption, and then try to figure out how to get an answer that validates this assumption.
 They have figured out what the parameters have to be to be compatible with a 4.5 billion year age.
 Having found those parameters, they believe these parameters must be correct because the Earth is (in their minds) 4.5 billion years old.
 Then they try to find a plausible explanation for why it must be so.

 Their problem is, they have to make the implausible seem plausible.
 They have to find some plausible explanation for why the tidal interaction between the Earth and Moon was less when they were closer.
 Tim’s e-mail goes on to say.